You are here

 What do your students have to say about their experience?

 For many MAHG students, the program has changed their approach to teaching.
 Imagine being empowered to set aside that drab textbook and teaching entirely with original sources.
 Others have called their MAHG summers the experience they need to start the next school year with renewed energy and vigor.
 Studying a subject they love, surrounded by peers who share that same passion, makes this program the best choice for a truly serious social studies teacher.

 Want to hear our students explain their experience?
 View this brief video now.

 Most of our students are secondary school social studies teachers with widely varying degrees of experience.
 Our students range in age from 22 to 65, with an average age of 39.
 Some are new teachers having recently finished their undergraduate studies.
 Others are veteran educators who bring a wealth of practical experience to class with them.
 Still others are mature adults just starting out in the classroom after military service or a career change.

 What they all have in common is a passion for American studies and a desire to become the seasoned scholars their students need.
-They know that graduate studies shouldn't simply be a way to complete certification requirements; they see a master's program a means to becoming a more knowledgeable, more effective teacher.
+They know that graduate studies shouldn't simply be a way to complete certification requirements; they see a master's program as a means to becoming a more knowledgeable, more effective teacher.

 Are all of your students teachers?